pikonha/pikonha/README.md

 My name is Lucas Picollo and I'm from Florianopolis, SC - Brasil.
 I have been working with software since 2016, currently at the 8th semester of System Information at UFSC.
 Nowadays I see the tools I know as a way to solve problems and generate value for everyone involved, so I'm always trying to learn better ways to do so.

-## 🔭 I’m a Fullstack Software Engineer at Geekhunter

-At Geekhunter we have a Marketplace built with Rails which is our main apllication, along with that we have some services built with Python, React and several AWS solutions such as SQS, Lambda and Api Gateway.

 ## 🌱 I’m currently learning

 - Ruby